FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

     more &ldquo;budget&rdquo; line of servers, or call certain components differently.
 HP, for example, calls their OOBM &ldquo;Integrated Lights Out&rdquo;, Dell &ldquo;DRAC - Dell Remote Access Control&rdquo;, etc.

+When it comes to purchasing servers larger companies tend to go with the same components for a longer period of time and they also buy support from the vendor.
+This sometimes includes hardware replacement done entirely by the vendor in the datacenter without the need for the customer to have staff on site.
+However, purchasing a specific set of components or ordering larger quantities of servers presents a logistics challenge and can sometimes take up to 3-4 months.
+Buying hardware is also an up-front investment which is hard to justify when demands change rapidly.

 ## The Anatomy of a Datacenter

 !!! tldr "In a hurry?"
     **Datacenter components:**

-    - Racks to house servers
+    - Racks to house servers.
-    - Larger customers have cages for their racks
+    - Larger customers have cages for their racks.
-    - Cabling under the floor
+    - Cabling under the floor.
-    - Redundant cooling, fire suppression systems and power supply
+    - Redundant cooling, fire suppression systems and power supply.
+    - Some datacenters provide internet connectivity.
-    - Eco friendliness is becoming a factor
+    - Eco friendliness is becoming a factor.
-    - Some datacenters provide internet connectivity

 Since the cloud is just somebody else's computer, that computer needs to be hosted somewhere.
 Servers are almost exclusively hosted in datacenters.
 Let's take a look at what is involved in running a datacenter.